bitcoin-dot-org/Bitcoin.org/README.md

 ### Release Notes

-Release notes should be placed in `_posts/releases/YEAR-MONTH-DAY-SHORTTITLE.md` and adhere to this format:
+Release notes should be placed in `_releases/YYYY-MM-DD-SHORTTITLE.md` and adhere to this format:

 ```
 ---
-layout: releases
 title: Bitcoin version 0.3.24 released
 src: http://sourceforge.net/mailarchive/message.php?msg_id=27771039
-category: releases
 ---

 Bitcoin v0.3.24 is now available for download at